 The Navy accepted this airplane as an "A" model in 1968.
 It served under harsh combat conditions in the skies over Vietnam and is a veteran of the 1991 Desert Storm campaign, when it flew missions during the first 72 hours of the war.
-It has accumulated more than 7,500 flying hours, over 6,500 landings, 767 carrier landings, and 712 catapult launches.
+It has accumulated more than 7,500 flying hours, over 6,500 landings, 767 arrested landings, and 712 catapult launches.

-As A-6 aircraft were produced -- from the -6A through the -6E -- developments in sophisticated electronics and delivery hardware were incorporated to include Low Light Level TV (LLLTV), Forward Looking Infrared (FLIR), laser targeting, and Moving Target Identification (MTI).
+As A-6 aircraft were produced developments in sophisticated electronics and delivery hardware were incorporated.
+Nineteen A models were modified to A-6Bs for “Iron Hand” missions (suppression of enemy anti-aircraft missiles).
+About a dozen aircraft became C models that carried a specialized belly pod called TRIM (Trails, Roads, Interdiction Multi-sensor) that included Low Light Level TV (LLLTV), Forward Looking Infrared (FLIR), and other specialized systems.
+TRIM was heavy and unreliable and was replaced with a wing-mounted “Pave Knife” pod designed by the U.S. Air Force that added laser targeting and could be flown on many aircraft, not just the A-6.
 Properly used, Intruders were capable of delivering highly effective aerial attacks.
-For example, two A-6s made a night strike with 26,500 lb.
-Bomb loads against a power plant in North Vietnam.
+For example, two A-6s made a night strike, dropping twenty-six 500 lb. bombs against a power plant in North Vietnam.
 The Vietnamese were convinced that B-52 bombers had been at work.
 A Navy Cross was awarded for that mission.

 After fatigue problems were discovered in the A-6E fleet, a new wing of graphite/epoxy construction was developed and flown by 1987.
-In addition to the new composite wing, these aircraft also were fitted with a digital armament system and a standoff weapons capability under the systems weapons integration program (SWIP).
+In addition to the new composite wing, these aircraft also were fitted with a digital armament system and a standoff weapons capability under the Systems Weapons Integration Program (SWIP).